vladhutsal/ProposalTelegram_bot/docs/README.md

 ## HTML to PDF converter

+Main goals:
-Main goal: fill the given templated fields with text using Telegram, and get PDF version of previously designed HTML page.
+Fill the fields of given HTML template with text, using Telegram bot.
+Get PDF version of previously designed HTML page.